plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Fighter/Martial Archetypes/Marksman.md

 You gain Proficiency in Initiative.
 If you are already Proficient, you may gain Proficiency in Athletics, Perception, or Survival instead.

-♾️ — Whenever you make an Initiative Check at the beginning of combat, and you are not *Incapacitated*, you may draw a Ranged Weapon you have equiped.
+♾️ — Whenever you make an Initiative Check at the beginning of combat, and you are not *Incapacitated*, you may draw a "Ranged Weapon" you have equiped.

 ---

 ## Marksman's Focus
 *3rd-level Ability (Fighter, Marksman Archetype)*

-◻️ — At the start of your turn, you may reduce your Movement Speed to `0`.
+◻️ — At the start of your turn, you may reduce your *Movement Speed* to `0`.
 If you do, you gain the following effects until the end of your turn:
 * You gain *Advantage* on *Ranged Weapon Attacks* you make.
 * *Ranged Weapon Attacks* you make deal an additional `+X` Damage, where `X = your Proficiency Bonus`.